 We’re focusing on one challenge-level image and all small the steps it takes to go from white paper to photo-realism.

-You've learned to underpaint, but can you choose your own underpaint colors?
+You've learned to blend and underpaint, but can you choose your own underpaint colors?

 Do you always second-guess yourself?
 Which colors look best?